feminism-chat/feminism-chat.github.io/index.md

 ### 8. Unwelcome Comments on Users' Personal Choices Will Not Be Allowed.
-Although we recognize the personal is political, this is not a space to express uninvited opinions or criticize other people's personal lifestyle choices, especially as it concerns health, diet, employment, and personal relationships.
+Although we recognize the personal is political, this is not a space to express uninvited opinions or criticize other people's personal lifestyle choices, especially as it concerns health, diet, employment, body modification, and personal relationships.

 ###### Read the rules and wanna let us know?
 Tell us your favorite balloon animal!